wkaisertexas/wkaisertexas.github.io/src/content/blog/basic-gpu-performance-improvements.md

 ## What to Run?

-Modern GPUs are compilicated that to even adequately test them requires a knoweledge of their limitations.
-Hardware designers and academics have constructed benchmarks for these tasks with open-source benchmark suites such as [Rodninia](https://github.com/yuhc/gpu-rodinia) to serve as reference implemenations.
+Modern GPUs are complicated that to even adequately test them requires a knoweledge of their limitations.
+Hardware designers and academics have constructed benchmarks for these tasks with open-source benchmark suites such as [Rodninia](https://github.com/yuhc/gpu-rodinia) to serve as reference implementations.

 I wanted to take a more simplistic approach and work my way forward through the basics of GPU programming up-to more complex topics.